bluemurder/ecclib/README.md

 Present library is designed to allow deploying on 8, 16, 32 and 64 bit platforms.
 User have to define word size in "Globals.h" accordingly.
 The source code is in C language to allow deploying on the largest devices spectrum possible.

 ## Architecture
-Present library is organized by hierarchic components; functions at level _i_ are algorithms built exploiting ones at _i-1_ level, and are building blocks for _i+1_ level algorithms.
+Present library is organized by hierarchic components, or groups of functions.
+Functions at level _i_ are algorithms built exploiting ones at _i-1_ level, and are building blocks for _i+1_ level algorithms.
+List of components:

 1. Multiprecision positive integer arithmetic functions (under completion)
 2. Prime field arithmetic functions (under completion)
 3. Elliptic curve arithmetic functions (to be defined)
 4. Elliptic curve-based protocols (to be defined)

 ## Tests
-In `test` folder shows C examples for testing the correctness of functions, and Wolfram Mathematica(R) codes allowing test vectors generation.
+The `test` folder shows C examples for testing the correctness of functions, and Wolfram Mathematica(R) codes allowing test vectors generation.

 ## References
 + A.J.
 Menezes, P.C. van Oorschot, S.A.
 Vanstone.
 Handbook of Applied Cryptography.
 Taylor & Francis, 2010.